Palawan hornbill: Description and taxonomy

-It's described as large bird (approximately 70 cm long, weighing 750 g, more than 92% of bird species) of lowland and foothill forest on Palawan and neighbouring islands.
+It's described as a large bird (approximately 70 cm long, weighing 750 g, more than 92% of bird species) of lowland and foothill forest on Palawan and neighbouring islands.
 Its plumage is entirely black except for a white tail and a long, thick, pale cream-colored bill and casque.
 Whitish bare skin around the eyes and across the throat is tinged blue.
 Female has a smaller bill and casque.
 Unmistakable.
 The only hornbill in its range.
 Voice is a raucous cackling which can be transcribed as kaaww and kreik-kreik."

 They exhibit sexual dimorphism in which males have more prominent casques and bills and an overall larger size than females.

 Among the Philippine hornbills, it is most closely related to the Sulu hornbill but is differentiated by its white bill and face versus the Sulu hornbill's jet black features.